K-Scorpio/scorpiosec/content/en/posts/post15.md

 ![Codify Foothold](/images/HTB-Codify/foothold.png)

-The shell can be upgraded by running the commands below
+The shell can be upgraded by running the commands below.

 ```
 python3 -c 'import pty;pty.spawn("/bin/bash")'